radum/webapp-boilerplate/docs/getting-started.md

 │   ├── /styles/                # Styles folder, using Sass
-├── /test/                      # Unit and end-to-end tests ├── /tools/                     # Build automation scripts and utilities │   ├── /gulp-tasks/            # Gulp tasks, using gulp plugins │   ├── /lib/                   # Utilities used for various tasks like fs, logging etc.
+├── /test/                      # Unit and end-to-end tests ├── /tools/                     # Build automation scripts and utilities │   ├── /lib/                   # Utilities used for various tasks like fs, logging etc.
-│   ├── /browserSync.js         # Browsersync task
+│   ├── /tasks/                 # Task files to clean compile and build │   	├── /browserSync.js     # Browsersync task
 │   	├── /clean.js           # Cleans up the output (build) folder
 │   	├── /compiler.js        # Compiles js code using webpack
-│   ├── /config.js              # Config file used by all tasks
 │   	├── /copy.js            # Copies static files and various extra to output (build) folder │   	├── /gulpfile.js        # Main gulp entry file where all tasks are defined │   	├── /minify-css.js      # Task to minify the CSS output using CleanCSS
 │   	├── /postcss.config.js  # Configuration for transforming styles with PostCSS plugins
 │   	├── /runServer.js       # Launches (or restarts) Node.js server
+│   ├── /config.js              # Config file used by all tasks
+│  	├── /postcss.config.js      # Configuration for transforming styles with PostCSS plugins
 │   └── /webpack.config.js      # Configurations for client-side bundles
 ├── Dockerfile                  # TODO: Commands for building a Docker image for production └── package.json                # The list of 3rd party libraries and utilities